Professor, Software Management Practice, Silicon Valley

 Office: Carnegie Mellon University Silicon Valley Building 23 (MS-11)

-BioAnthony I. (Tony) Wasserman is a Professor of Software Management Practice at Carnegie Mellon Silicon Valley, and the Executive Director of the Center for Open Source Investigation.
+BioAnthony I. (Tony) Wasserman is a Professor of Software Management Practice at Carnegie Mellon University - Silicon Valley, and the Executive Director of the Center for Open Source Investigation.
+His current research is focused on evaluation, adoption, and impact of open source software.
+He also serves as an advisor to several startups, with an emphasis on software product definition, product strategy, and product marketing.

-Previously, Tony was Director of Mobile Middleware Labs for Hewlett-Packard’s Middleware Division, where he managed a development team working on software infrastructure for mobile web services.
-Before it was acquired by HP, Tony was Vice President of Bluestone Software, responsible for its West Coast Labs, where he led the creation of the award-winning, J2EE-based, Total-e-Mobile toolkit.
-During the dot-com boom, he was VP of Engineering for a startup in San Francisco.
+Previously, Tony was Vice President of Bluestone Software (acquired by Hewlett-Packard), responsible for its West Coast Labs, where he led the creation of the award-winning Total-e-Mobile toolkit and related software infrastructure for mobile web services.
+During the initial dot-com boom, he was VP of Engineering for a startup in San Francisco.

-As Founder and CEO of Interactive Development Environments, Inc. (IDE) from 1983-1993, Tony built IDE to $25M in revenue, earning it a place on the Inc. 500 list and making IDE a recognized leader in computer-aided software engineering.
-As CEO, he raised venture funding, created international subsidiaries, and contributed to the architecture of IDE's innovative Software through Pictures (StP) software modeling environment.
+As Founder and CEO of Interactive Development Environments, Inc. (IDE) from 1983-1993, Tony made IDE a recognized leader in computer-aided software engineering, earning it a place on the Inc. 500 list.
+As CEO, he raised venture funding, created international subsidiaries, and contributed to the architecture of IDE's innovative multi-user Software through Pictures (StP) software modeling environment.

-Tony has been selected as both a Fellow of the Association for Computing Machinery (ACM) and a Fellow of the Institute of Electrical and Electronic Engineers and is often invited to speak at both industrial and research conferences.
-He has published dozens of technical papers, edited eight books, and is the recipient of several awards for his contributions.
-He gave the inaugural Stevens Lecture on Software Development Methods, and was the first recipient of the ACM SIGSOFT Distinguished Service Award.
+Tony is a Fellow of the Association for Computing Machinery (ACM) and a Life Fellow of the Institute of Electrical and Electronic Engineers.
+He has published more than 60 technical papers, edited eleven books, and is the recipient of several awards for his contributions, including the 2012 Distinguished Educator award from the IEEE Technical Council on Software Engineering, and the 2013 Influential Educator Award from the ACM Special Interest Committee on Software Engineering (SIGSOFT).